Greens MP David Shoebridge cleared of protest charges outside Kirribilli House

 “If he is an agitator, he is in good company.
 Many of the great religious and political figures of history have been agitators, and human progress owes much to the efforts of these and the many who are unknown.”

-In a costs hearing yesterday, Magistrate Kennedy denied the application asking the NSW Police to cover the legal costs of Mr Shoebridge.
+However, in a costs hearing yesterday, Magistrate Kennedy denied the application asking the NSW Police to cover the legal costs of Mr Shoebridge.